treojs/idb-request/Readme.md

 request(books.count()).then((count) => {})
 ```

-Pass transaction as a second argument to wait for completion and return request's result.
+Pass transaction as a second argument to wait for completion and return result of request.

 ```js
 import { request } from 'idb-request'